chr92/slider/README.md

-Markdown Slides
+Slider
 -------

-Paste markdown, get slides.
+Markdown to Slides in a click